openstack-archive/dragonflow/doc/source/specs/remote_device_communication.rst

                    "host_ip": remote_chassis_ip}

-2. When the Neutron plugin finds it is a remote port by the binding_profile field in the create_port message, it will generate a specific chassis name for the remote port, store the lport in DF DB and publish the message with corresponding topic, if the lport belongs to some tenant, we could use tenant_id as the topic, the chassis name is shown below:
+2. When the Neutron plugin finds it is a remote port by the binding_profile field in the create_port message, it will assign the remote_chassis_ip as the chassis name of the remote port, because the remote_chassis_ip should be unique in DC network.
+Then it will store the lport in DF DB and publish the message with corresponding topic, if the lport belongs to some tenant, we could use tenant_id as the topic.

-chassis_name = "RemoteChassis:remote_chassis_ip"

 DF Local Controller
 -------------------